Unlocking the Dreams and Skills of Trafficking Survivors

 456 survivors have been empowered for life after trafficking and hardship

 I immediately created Elevate, an online academy geared to mentor survivors for life after trafficking and empower them to live their dreams.
-Currently, 456 survivors have been empowered for life after trafficking and hardship, figuring out their Now What in life.
+We have empowered women for life after trafficking and hardship, figuring out their Now What in life.

 By sharing my story, I pray we can address this major issue of the objectification of sex in the media and begin to pull back the reins on what’s been happening with trafficking in our society.

-My full memoir is currently being published by Zondervan and will hit the shelves January of 2020.
+My full memoir, In Pursuit of Love, is currently being published by Zondervan and will hit the shelves January 2020.

 The Summit has given me the tools and mentoring I needed to lead an organization.